Reposted from EASY-LASER® blog

 EMBA NOW USES THE ROLL ALIGNMENT KIT E975 TO MEASURE THAT THE ROLLS ARE PARALLEL WITH EACH OTHER.
 WHAT HAPPENS IF THEY ARE NOT PARALLEL?

 Some of the most critical rolls are located in the printers.
 If the rolls are not correctly aligned, this can result in the print being positioned incorrectly on the package, which is unacceptable.
-If the feeder table is not aligned with the machine line, this results in a crooked printed image, slanting slots, slanting punching and a folding result that is outside of the stipulated tolerances, all of which are also entirely unacceptable.
+If the feeder table is not aligned with the machine line, this results in a crooked printed image, slanting slots, slanting punching, and a folding result that is outside of the stipulated tolerances, all of which are also entirely unacceptable.
 As EMBA’s machines are renowned for their good range of formats as well as their high machine speed, the machine alignment from unit level to the overall machine line is an important aspect in achieving a good end result, i.e. a perfect box.

 HOW WAS ROLL PARALLELISM CHECKED PREVIOUSLY AND WHAT IS THE ADVANTAGE OF E975?

-When building units, we relied on the cross-measurement method as well as levelling with the aid of a precision level.
+When building units, we relied on the cross-measurement method as well as level with the aid of a precision level.
 The cross-measurement method is difficult, as access to reference points can be difficult or non-existent.
-When installing machines, we rely on specially manufactured spacers between the units in order to achieve parallelism as well as precision levels for levelling.
+When installing machines, we rely on specially manufactured spacers between the units in order to achieve parallelism as well as precision levels for leveling.
 Where possible, we can use tape measures to take measurements covering two separate rolls.
 With the laser instrument, we have the potential to measure all or parts of the machine, in order subsequently to monitor any adjustment of rolls in “live” mode.

-DURING SHIPPING, YOUR MACHINES ARE SPLIT INTO SMALLER UNITS IN CONTAINERS, AND ARE REASSEMBLED ON SITE ON THE CUSTOMER’S PREMISES.
+DURING SHIPPING, YOUR MACHINES ARE SPLIT INTO SMALLER UNITS IN CONTAINERS AND ARE REASSEMBLED ON-SITE ON THE CUSTOMER’S PREMISES.
 THIS MUST PLACE GREAT DEMANDS ON YOUR TECHNICIANS?

 Absolutely!
 Prior to handing over to the customer, we perform tests in accordance with a special test protocol.
-The tests are performed under production-like conditions, for example with measurements being taken regarding register variations in the positioning of printing, slots and punches.
-The position of printing, slots and punches must be able to be repeated within the tolerances, regardless of machine speed.
-In future, new measurement methods with the aid of the newly acquired laser instrument will ensure better control of the machine set-up, which ought to generate a faster and safer start-up of production in the EMBA machine.
+The tests are performed under production-like conditions, for example with measurements being taken regarding register variations in the positioning of printing, slots, and punches.
+The position of printing, slots, and punches must be able to be repeated within the tolerances, regardless of machine speed.
+In the future, new measurement methods with the aid of the newly acquired laser instrument will ensure better control of the machine set-up, which ought to generate a faster and safer start-up of production in the EMBA machine.